Alternative Text (Alt Text) Services

 audio files in MP3 or WAV format

 ** In order to receive alternative text services, students must meet with an ODSS team member for approval.
 During this meeting, the student is responsible to provide verification paperwork to the ODSS team member.

 - Before the beginning of each semester**, schedule an appointment to meet with an ODSS counselor or advisor or complete a Fast Track renewal (if eligible).

 - To schedule an appointment with ODSS, call (517) 483-1924.
 During construction in the Gannon Building, ODSS will be located in the Huron Building.
 A map of campus can be found at lcc.edu/maps/main/.
 The Huron Building is marked on this map with a number "3."

 - If you are eligible for alt text, you will receive the Alternative Text (alt text) Request form and the Student Agreement for alt text form after your ODSS appointment.
 Alternately, you may download the interactive form HERE and email it to ODSS at LCC-Accessibility@lcc.edu.
 Please submit a copy of your receipt with this request.

 - Fill out the Alt Text Request and the Student Agreement for alt text forms (one sheet, front and back pages) and follow the instructions on these forms.

 - Turn in the completed alt text request forms to the Reader Services Coordinator at the Support Services front counter.
-ODSS is currently located in the Continental Building during the Gannon Building construction project.
+ODSS is currently located in the Huron Building during the Gannon Building construction project.